We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Treatment: While treating you for the underlying conditions, your doctor might recommend applying corticosteroids to the affected areas — to lessen your discomfort — and keeping your legs elevated.
 Your doctor might also recommend compression stockings.

 If you have tried self-care, like applying moisturizers, for a couple of weeks and the itchiness on your legs hasn’t improved, it’s time to see your doctor.
+If you don’t already have a primary care provider, you can browse doctors in your area through the Healthline FindCare tool.

 If the itch causes so much discomfort that it’s affecting your ability to sleep or it becomes a detriment to your daily life and interferes with your work, make an appointment with your doctor.